raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 ### notes

+#### 2019-06-05
+  *

+#### 2019-06-04
+  * it is slow/errors to get the result
+    - the raw audio is too large (64M), and the quality isn't good
+    - the target is for a given utterance like a sentence
+    - thus, it's fine

 #### 2019-06-03
-  * build a web-based
+  * build a web-based prototype
     - React + Flask
     - data-driven approaches
     - demo
-      + Input: speak a given utterance
+      + Input: speak a given utterance - sentence
-      + output: phone-level transcription
+      + output: phone-level transcriptions

-  * phone-level transcriptions

   * Phoneme Recognition <- high errors now
     - sound to phoneme